Plumsail/forms-docs/SharePoint/how-to/edit-form.rst

 Description
 --------------------------------------------------
-By default, standard form when user clicks List Item is Display Form, but this might not work for all situations.
-In this article, we'll show you how to automatically open Edit form, when Display form opens normally.
+By default, standard form when user clicks List Item is Display form, but this might not work for all situations.
+In this article, we'll show you how to automatically open editable form, when Display form opens normally.

 .. important:: This does not actually redirect users to Edit form, instead it makes Display form's fields editable.